msramalho/sigpy/README.md

         "attr2": {"regex": "some regex expression"},
         "attr3": {"xpath": "some xpath selector"},
-        "attr4": {"derivate": "string for format, eg: up%s@fe.up.pt for email", "from": ["attr1"]}, "attr5": {"css|regex|xpath": "if we only care about if it was empty or not", "boolean": "True"}, "attr6": {
+        "attr4": {"derivate": "string for format, eg: up%s@fe.up.pt for email", "from": ["attr1"]}, "attr5": {"css|regex|xpath": "if we only care about if it was empty or not, regex must include a catch group", "boolean": "True"}, "attr6": {
             "list": "True",
             "model": "a list of what?",